Screen for Child Anxiety Related Disorders (SCARED)

 How to use the Screen for Child Anxiety-Related Disorders (SCARED)?

-The Screen for Child Anxiety-Related Disorders (SCARED) is a valuable tool for assessing anxiety disorders in children, with distinct versions for both the child and the parent.
-This step-by-step process involves carefully evaluating 41 statements, each associated with anxiety symptoms, to gauge the child's emotional well-being over the last three months.
+The Screen for Child Anxiety-Related Disorders is a valuable tool for assessing anxiety disorders in children in child psychiatry practices.
+It has distinct versions for both the child and the parent.
+This step-by-step process involves carefully evaluating 41 statements, each associated with child anxiety-related emotional symptoms and social phobia, to gauge the child's emotional well-being over the last three months.

 Child version